iiasa/MIND_STEP/README.md

 ### Jenkins server

 A [Jenkins](https://www.jenkins.io/) Continuous Integration (CI) server is available at [https://mind-step-ci.iiasa.ac.at](https://mind-step-ci.iiasa.ac.at) for hosting test and integration automation jobs.
 These jobs can be configured and managed via the web interface available under the given link.
 Job configuration can also be contained in a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) stored in your repository.
 To obtain access, email to ![](images/email.png).
 Your request will be verified and forwarded to the IIASA ICT department who will contact you by email with the credentials (username and password).

+### GitLab server

+A [GitLab](https://en.wikipedia.org/wiki/GitLab) CI server is available at [https://gitlab.iiasa.ac.at](https://gitlab.iiasa.ac.at) to MIND STEP partners.
+Once your account is approved, it is possible to create projects with an associated Git repository, wiki, issue tracker, and CI/CD pipeline.
+These assets can be made public (visible to anyone) or kept private.

+### Privacy

+All three servers are hosted on IIASA premises, not in the cloud.
+Therefore any privacy sensitive information such as FADN data that is stored or processed is well-proteced provided that you use private GitLab repositories and protect passwords well.